SelfCareMap

 2. Improves Circulation

-The massage component of a pedicure isn’t just relaxing—it’s therapeutic.
+The massage component of a pedicure is not just relaxing, it is therapeutic.
+The feet contain a complex network of blood vessels and nerve endings.
 Gentle massage of the feet and lower legs stimulates blood flow, which can help reduce swelling, alleviate tension, and promote healing.
-Improved circulation is especially beneficial for individuals with diabetes, arthritis, or those who stand or sit for long periods.
+This process, often referred to as lymphatic drainage, helps move fluids out of the extremities and back toward the heart.

 3. Removes Dead Skin and Prevents Calluses